neaorin/BotFrameworkDemo/README.md

 4. Open the `BotFrameworkDemo.sln` solution file in Visual Studio 2015 or later.

-5. Open the `BotFrameworkDemo/CodeCampDialog.cs` file and point the bot dialog at your imported LUIS model.
+5. Open the `BotFrameworkDemo/CodeCampDialog.cs` file and point the bot dialog at your imported LUIS model, by editing the parameters for the `LuisModel` attribute as shown in the picture below.
-   * You will find the **LUIS Application ID** in the URL of the application, when editing it inside the LUIS.ai portal. (the URL will be `https://www.luis.ai/application/xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`)
+   * You will find the **LUIS Application ID** as the GUID in the URL of the application, when editing it inside the LUIS.ai portal. (the URL will be `https://www.luis.ai/application/xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`)
    * You will find your **LUIS Subscription Key** in the [User Settings](https://www.luis.ai/Home/UserSettings) section of the same portal.

     ![](images/luisModelConfig.png)